 Account: 31432222 (this is classed as a business account - some banks ask)

-IMPORTANT - please include your callsign as the reference or if you are not licensed your initial and surname and email the treasurer as below
+IMPORTANT - please be sure to use your callsign as the reference or if you are not licensed your initial and surname and email the treasurer as below

 OR